General Data Protection Regulations (GDPR)

 Accuracy and relevance

-STC will ensure that any personal data we process is accurate, adequate, relevant and not excessive and in accordance with the purpose for which it was obtained.
+STC will ensure that any personal data we process is accurate, relevant and not excessive and in accordance with the purpose for which it was obtained.
 STC will not process / use personal data obtained for one purpose for any unconnected purpose unless the individual concerned has agreed to this or would otherwise reasonably expect this.

 STC will keep personal data secure against loss or misuse.
 Where other organisations process personal data as a service on our behalf, STC will establish what, if any, additional specific data security arrangements need to be implemented in arrangements with third party organisations.